lirmm/pid-workspace/README.md

 # Introduction

-PID is a development methodology used to standardize and automate the development process of C/C++ projects on UNIX platforms.
+PID is a development methodology used to standardize and automate the development process of C/C++ projects.
 The present repository contains the base implementation of PID, based on CMake scripts.

 This project defines a **workspace** where users put their C/C++ projects and the workspace repository is used to share references on existing projects, in order to deploy them on users workstations.

-PID is also a framwork, made of various C/C++ packages, that are helpful for developping C/C++ code.
-For deeper understanding and learning of PID readers can refer to [this website](http://pid.lirmm.net/pid-framework)
+For deeper understanding and learning of PID, you can refer to [this website](http://pid.lirmm.net/pid-framework)

 # What is it useful for ?